lubranoa/CS340-Golf-Tracker-DB/README.md

 ### Database Layout

-This database has seven different tables of entities that it holds, including one intersection table of the single Many-to-Many relationship in the database.
+This database has seven different tables of entities that it stores, including one intersection table of the single Many-to-Many relationship in the database.
 Each entity has its own unique (per-table) ID number along with other notable attributes and any relationships it has with other entities.

   - `courses` Entity
     - Stores golf courses with a name and a US state location.
     - Deletions cascade to delete rounds.

   - `holes` Entity
     - Stores holes of a golf course with a hole number, par swing count, hole distance, and the course it's part of (uses course ID number).
 Dependent on `courses`.

   - `clubs` Entity
     - Stores golf clubs with a brand name, club name, and a club type.
 These are not directly tied to players inside the `clubs` table due to the many-to-many relationship needing an intersection table to hold the relationships.
     - Deletions cascade to delete player-club relationships and removes the club from any `swings` they were used for.

   - `players` Entity
     - Stores players with a name, a city, and a US state.
     - Deletions cascade to delete rounds and player-club relationships.

   - `player_clubs` Entity
     - Stores the relationships of players and the clubs they own.
 These are many-to-many relationships because a player can own multiple clubs and a single club can be owned by multiple players.

   - `rounds` Entity
     - Stores players' rounds of golf with a date, the score, the player whose round it is, and which course it was on.
 Dependent on `courses` and `players`.
     - Deletions cascade to delete swings.

   - `swings` Entity
     - Stores players' swings taken with a distance traveled, the club used, the player who swung, the hole it was done on, and the round in which it occurred.
 Dependent on `clubs`, `players,`, `rounds`, and `holes`.